xavierpuigf/virtualhome/README.md

 ### Test simulator

-Double click the executable and select a resolution and screen size.
+To test the simulator in the local machine, double click the executable and select a resolution and screen size.
 Then, run the demo in [demo/unity_demo.ipynb](demo/unity_demo.ipynb).
-If you do not have a Monitor, you can either use Docker or use an X server.
-Following [this medium post](https://towardsdatascience.com/how-to-run-unity-on-amazon-cloud-or-without-monitor-3c10ce022639).
+If you do not have a Monitor or want to test remotely, you can either use [Docker](docker) or use an X server (following [this medium post](https://towardsdatascience.com/how-to-run-unity-on-amazon-cloud-or-without-monitor-3c10ce022639)).
 When running the executable, use -batchmode.

 You can also test the Evolving Graph simulator in [demo/example.py](demo/example.py).
 This simulator does not require opening any executable if you do not plan to generate images.